Measles vaccines: Canadian Immunization Guide

 Concurrent administration with other vaccines

 MMR vaccine may be administered concurrently with, or at any time before or after, non-live vaccines, live oral vaccines, or live intranasal influenza vaccine (LAIV).
-Refer to Influenza Vaccine for additional information about concurrent administration of MMR vaccine with LAIV.
+Refer to Influenza vaccines for additional information about concurrent administration of MMR vaccine with LAIV.

 MMR vaccine may be administered concurrently with other routinely provided live parenteral vaccines.
 If not given concurrently, a minimum interval of 4 weeks is recommended between administration of MMR and other live parenteral vaccines.
 This recommendation is to address the risk of interference from the vaccine given first on the vaccine given later.

-Different injection sites and separate needles and syringes must be used for concurrent parenteral injections.
-Refer to Timing of Vaccine Administration in Part 1 for additional information about concurrent administration of measles-containing vaccine with other vaccines.
+Refer to Timing of vaccine administration in Part 1 for additional information about concurrent administration of measles-containing vaccine with other vaccines.

-Refer to Storage and Handling of Immunizing Agents in Part 1 for storage and handling recommendations for measles-containing vaccines.
+Refer to Storage and handling of immunizing agents in Part 1 for storage and handling recommendations for measles-containing vaccines.

-Safety and Adverse Events
+Safety and adverse events

 Common and local adverse events